kpiwko/docling-flyers/README.md

 # Docling Flyers

 Experiment to use docling together with Granite 3.2 Vision model to parse PDF representing flyers of local general stores.
+This experiment is optimized to run in macOS.

 ## Execution